MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/plan.md

 ## Acquire AI skills

-Assess your organization's current AI skill set to identify gaps and determine whether to develop internally or hire externally.
+Assess your organization's current AI skill set to identify gaps and determine whether to develop internally or hire external talent.
 A combination of approaches is often needed, balancing in-house development with outsourcing, based on broader organizational strategy.
 For strategic projects, focus on building in-house expertise for long-term success.
 In areas that require quick value, external partnerships can fill immediate gaps while internal capabilities are developed.
 This combination ensures efficiency in the short term and strategic skill growth for long-term competitiveness.

 - *Learn AI skills.* The [Microsoft Learn](/) platform provides free AI skills [training](/training/), [certifications](/credentials/), and [product-specific guidance](/docs/) for all Microsoft and Azure AI services.
-Set certification goals, such as earning certifications related to Azure AI: [Azure AI Fundamentals](/credentials/certifications/azure-ai-fundamentals/), [Azure AI Engineer Associate](/credentials/certifications/azure-ai-engineer/), and [Azure Data Scientist Associate](/credentials/certifications/azure-data-scientist/) .
+Set certification goals, such as earning certifications related to Azure AI.
+These certifications include [Azure AI Fundamentals](/credentials/certifications/azure-ai-fundamentals/), [Azure AI Engineer Associate](/credentials/certifications/azure-ai-engineer/), and [Azure Data Scientist Associate](/credentials/certifications/azure-data-scientist/) .
 There are learning resources for other subjects on the platform, so filter the results to return AI-specific results.

 - *Recruit AI professionals.* For expertise that you can't develop internally within your time frame, recruit professionals.
 These professionals should have experience in AI model development, generative AI operations, or AI ethics.